DinanathThakur/ImageScrapFromURL/README.md

 # ImageScrapFromURL
-Scrap images from given url

-This application uses phantomjs to scrap images from a website.
+Scrap images from given url.
+This application uses [phantomjs](http://phantomjs.org/) to scrap images from a website.